Originally published in May 2021. Last updated on March 14, 2025.

 These options should include details about your products, pricing, service terms, and warranties for customers to make an informed decision.

-Take a look at this furnace proposal with good, better, and best options built with HVAC business software:
+Take a look at this furnace proposal with good, better, and best options.
+It includes product names, descriptions, and photos, along with tiered pricing for each option:

 You can see each furnace’s efficiency ratings, blower speed, emissions, and warranty.
 The proposal is also clean and easy to read.